-Gifts During Bankruptcy
+How Gifts Affect Bankruptcy

 Gifts You Gave: Depending on the state you file in, you might be required to disclose the amount you gave on your bankruptcy schedules if it’s over a certain dollar amount.

+When Was the Gift Made?
 The timing of your bankruptcy filing determines what happens to the gift.
 If the gift was received prior to filing, a court will take it into account when determining the amount you need to pay creditors.
 But if the gift was received after filing for Chapter 7, it will not be included in the bankruptcy proceeding.

 For Chapter 13, it will depend on your specifics.
 If the gift was received before filing, you might be expected to pay more money to your creditors.
 If you receive the gift between the date of filing and the date the repayment plan is confirmed, your trustee might view that gift as disposable income, which means you will be able to pay more to your creditors.
 If the gift is received after the repayment plan has been confirmed, you’ll probably be able to keep the gift without having to increase the payments to creditors.

+How Much Was the Gift?
 If the gifts are significant amounts, a trustee might be able to claim that money and make you repay your creditors with it.
 This is why it’s important to be smart about gifts you receive during bankruptcy.
 A bankruptcy court’s main objective is to keep creditors at bay.
 A bankruptcy trustee has the right to take back property or money that the debtor improperly gave away before filing in what is termed as a “clawback.”

 What this means is that you chose to repay a creditor over another creditor (remember, they are all viewed as “creditors,” regardless of their relationship to you).
 A bankruptcy court’s job is to ensure all creditors are treated equally during the bankruptcy process.

 When a court deems a transfer of money a “fraudulent transfer,”they will need to recover the money as an asset that can be used for bankruptcy purposes.
 This can be a very costly mistake, and if a court finds the fraudulent transfer was done to intentionally shield the asset from bankruptcy, a court can stop the bankruptcy so that a debtor is not able to disclose their debts.